 Gregg Culver, Ph.D.

-- Culver, G. (forthcoming): Mobilität und die amerikanische Stadt.
-In U. Gerhard and W. Gamerith (eds.).
-Kulturgeograhie der USA.
-Heidelberg: Springer-Spektrum Verlag.
+- Culver, G. (2017).
+Mobilität und die amerikanische Stadt.
+In U. Gerhard and W. Gamerith (Eds.).
+Kulturgeograhie der USA: Eine Nation begreifen, pp. 177-186.
+Springer-Spektrum Verlag: Heidelberg and Berlin.

 - Culver, G. (2017).
 Mobility and the Making of the Neoliberal